Edward Maufe: Architecture

 In 1936, King George VI commissioned Maufe to conduct various alterations to the Royal Chapel of All Saints in Windsor Great Park.
 The small private chapel stands in the grounds of Royal Lodge which was the Queen Mother's residence.
 Maufe designed a new ceiling for the chancel and a royal pew, new choir stalls and a casing for a new organ.
+In 1937, Maufe designed the extension to Heal's furniture store in Tottenham Court Road, where his wife Prudence worked, with his design including a full length Lenscrete Window inspired by his design for Guildford Cathedral.
 In 1944, he was awarded the Royal Gold Medal for architecture.

 From 1943, Maufe was principal architect UK to the Imperial War Graves Commission, eventually becoming chief architect and artistic adviser until 1969.
 Among his war memorial designs are those at Tower Hill which was an expansion to the already established memorial by Sir Edward Lutyens and the Air Forces Memorial at Cooper's Hill overlooking Runnymede (1950–53).
 Maufe's domestic work had a stylish modernity, in direct contrast with the new functionalism.
 In the architectural language of the time it was called ‘modernity with manners’ and very much reflected the established taste of the inter-war period.
 Maufe often wrote and lectured on architecture chiefly on furnishing within the home and on present-day architecture.
 His designs were considered by interior designers to be modern and stylish, with built-in fitments and pastel colour-schemes, particularly pink, mauve, and cream, contrasted with silver-lacquered furniture and mirrors.
 One of his house designs was Yaffle Hill, Broadstone, Dorset, built in 1929 for Cyril Carter of Poole Pottery.
 Other schemes included an extension to Baylins, Beaconsfield in 1927, for Ambrose Heal, Gluck's studio in Bolton Hill, Hampstead (1932), and the studio for religious services at Broadcasting House (1931).
 He also designed several branch banks for Lloyds Bank, including 50 Notting Hill Gate, London in 1930.

 Other works include the Festival Theatre in Cambridge, St Thomas the Apostle in Hanwell, London and the Oxford Playhouse and St Columba's Church (Pont Street, London SW1).
 He designed buildings for Trinity and St John's College, Cambridge, Balliol and St John's College, Oxford (of which he was made an honorary fellow of in 1943).
 Maufe was later commissioned to re-design the war-damaged Middle Temple, Inner Temple and Gray's Inn, which made him an Honorary Master of the Bench in 1951.

 Architectural historian Ian Nairn said that "Maufe is the rare case of a man with genuine spatial gifts but out of sympathy with the style of his time".